CredoMb/BookListing/README.md

 The mockup used to draw the empty state views was made by Boris Kozelev, it's a free resource downloaded on https://www.sketchappsources.com/free-source/4028-empty-states-icons-sketch-freebie-resource.html

-Be side from the mockup, the owner of this github profile is the only contributor to this app.
+Exept for the mockup linked above, the owner of this github profile is the only contributor to this app.
 New Ideas and innovative concepts are welcomed :)